pierrick-marie/mqtt-sn-for-arduino/readme.md

 *mqtt-sn-impl* is the implementation of MQTT-SN for Arduino with wireless XBee modules.

 *basic-xbee-communication* is a basic solution to broadcast messages between wireless XBee modules through a gateway.
 This part is not the implemtation of MQTT-SN.
+It simply broadcast all messages.

 ### Folders